gjlee4921/ElectroNinja/README.md

-# ElectroNinja: A cursor for electical engineers
+# ElectroNinja: A cursor for electrical engineers

 ElectroNinja is an advanced AI-powered application that functions as an electrical engineer.
 It interprets user requests, generates circuit descriptions, creates LTSpice ASC code, and iteratively refines circuit designs using a combination of GPT-based language models, a vision analysis module, and LTSpice simulation.